29 July 2019

 We must have been bitten by the video bug at Seek Social, because following on from last week’s post about our new livestream, this week we’re going to turn our attention to the art of using YouTube for business, and advertising on YouTube.
 If you want to use video as a medium for business, then you need to be present on this platform.
 But what should you be doing to ensure your business YouTube channels get the most exposure possible?
 Read on, and the Seek Social team will be happy to enlighten you!

-The Groundwork – Prepping your Business Youtube Channel:
+Prepping your Business Youtube Channel:

 If you want to take things to the next step, add a video trailer to your channel.
 A watermark for inclusion in your advertising on YouTube and the videos themselves could be a good idea too.
 Why?
 It would mark your YouTube business channel and its content out as something you have created.

-You should also link your YouTube account to your Google Analytics and Google Adwords accounts, so that you can do three key things… One, use insights gleaned from your Google data to inform your initial YouTube business plan.
-Two, help target your advertising on YouTube… And three, have a way of recording how your advertising on YouTube actually performs.
+You should also link your YouTube account to your Google Analytics and Google Adwords accounts so that you can do three key things.
+One, use insights gleaned from your Google data to inform your initial YouTube business plan.
+Two, help target your YouTube ads And three, have a way of recording how your Youtube advertising actually performs.

-Crucially, also know which of the many kinds of YouTube ads you want to employ, and develop a bidding strategy designed to get you the right amount of plays, at the right times and in the right places… And of course, your YouTube business plan should also establish what your budget and maximum bid is going to be.
+Crucially, also know which of the many kinds of YouTube ads you want to employ, and develop a bidding strategy designed to get you the right amount of plays, at the right times and in the right places And of course, your YouTube business plan should also establish what your budget and the maximum bid are going to be.

 The great thing is that you can use your Google Analytics and Adwords data to figure out who those people are!
-Of course, metrics such as age group, location, gender can be used here as they would elsewhere… however, your Youtube business channel and the ads associated with it have a few more options due to the nature of the platform.
+Of course, metrics such as age group, location, gender can be used here as they would elsewhere.
+However, your Youtube business channel and the ads associated with it have a few more options due to the nature of the platform.

 One Last Thing – Pro Tips for Advertising on Youtube:

 Firstly, don’t operate your YouTube business plan in isolation.
 Use the Google data available to you to inform your decisions when using YouTube for business, and vice versa.
 Cross-market between Google and YouTube.
-Don’t forget that you can have too much of a good thing though – and avoid your audience getting burnt out on your ads and your business YouTube channel content by setting frequency caps.
+Don’t forget that you can have too much of a good thing though – and avoid your audience getting burnt out on your video ads and your business YouTube channel content by setting frequency caps.